 Coke Soda Bottle Vinegar Fruit Fly Trap

 This is a really simple fruit fly trap you can make in under a minute.
-The only thing you need is the bait and a plastic bottle.
-This can be any kind of plastic bottle like a 2 liter bottle of coke or just a 16 ounce water bottle.
+The only thing you need is bait and a plastic bottle.
+This can be any kind of plastic bottle like a 2-liter bottle of coke or just a 16-ounce water bottle.

 Use scissors or a knife to cut the top of the bottle off just a little below where the bottle tapering end and you have an inch or two of straight sides.
 Put about an inch of apple cider vinegar and a tiny drop of liquid soap.
 Flip the top of the soda bottle over and insert it in the hole.
 Voila!
 You now benefited from your Diet Coke addiction.

-Place this on your counter top, preferably near any fruit to draw the fruit flies away from your food.
+Place this on your countertop, preferably near any fruit to draw the fruit flies away from your food.
 The flies will enter through the hole in the bottle but won’t escape.
-They are better at flying in the direction of a smell than they are at figuring out how to escape this simple maze.
+They are better at flying in the direction of smell than they are at figuring out how to escape this simple maze.

 Mason Jar Fly Trap